mjordan/islandora_workbench_docs/docs/hooks.md

 1. CSV preprocessor
 1. Post-action

+Hook scripts can be in any language, and need to be executable by the user running Workbench.

 ### Bootstrap and shutdown scripts

 Bootstrap scripts execute prior to Workbench connecting to Drupal.
-Scripts can be in any language, and need to be executable.
 For an example of using this feature to run a script that generates sample Islandora content, see the "[Generating sample Islandora content](/islandora_workbench_docs/generating_sample_content/)" section.

 To register a bootstrap script in your configuration file, add it to the `bootstrap` option, like this: